 Even make sure you’re using the cleanest whey protein.
-Think about what else “safe” you can add to your nutritional stack-nitric oxide benefits for instance are more than just for your workout.
+Think about what else “safe” you can add to your nutritional stack-nitric oxide enhancers are great.
 Acetyl-l-carnitine supplements are useful too.

 I’m going to ask you to look into IGF1LR3 and we know you can push your IGF1 to 350 and maybe as high as 500 safely.
 Over 350 I ask you to get q3-4 month echocardiograms.

 Make sure you hydrate until your urine is clear at least.
 Monitor blood tests for creatinine, BUN and eGFR (glomerular filtration rate).
 Your creatinine will be up due to your muscle mass but when we see it inching towards 1.8 mg/dL we get a bit worried.
 BUN can be up due to dehydration.

 The most reliable test is the eGFR and should be monitored regularly if you are at risk.The labslip will show you what a normal eGFR is for your age and if you see this number “going south” I would advise you that a perfect lean body mass physique isn’t worth getting a kidney transplant (or dying) over.SO how do you get as big and lean as possible and stay safe doing it?
 You join other elite bodybuilders and let me “watch over you” so you do NOT “crap out” your heart, kidneys, liver, etc. I “watch over” my national guys like a doctor-hawk and they are all in excellent health.